ffenix113/zigbee_home/README.md

 Firmware provided by this project is already working on the Dongle and reporting defined values when connected through ZHA.

-[Zigbee2MQTT](https://www.zigbee2mqtt.io/) requires to define device configuration before it can be useful, so for quick set-up it is not as useful.
+[Zigbee2MQTT](https://www.zigbee2mqtt.io/) [recently](https://github.com/Koenkk/zigbee2mqtt/releases/tag/1.35.0) added ability to generate definitions for unknown devices, as ZHA does.
+While it may not support all clusters and functionalities yet, there is active work going on to make support better.

 ## CLI